 To the Last Drop of Blood: The Battle of Bunker Hill

 Roughly two months after the crash of musketry signaled the beginning of the Revolutionary War at the Battles of Lexington and Concord, American militiamen stood ready to fight again.
-On June 17, 1775, American troops entrenched on Breed’s Hill on the Charleston peninsula across from Boston Harbor faced off against British soldiers and Marines led by General William Howe in the first pitched battle of the Revolution.
+On June 17, 1775, American troops entrenched along Breed's Hill north of Boston faced off against British soldiers and Marines led by General William Howe in the first pitched battle of the Revolution.
 The savage combat that took place along this hilly landscape left an enduring memory of bloody horror in the minds of the Redcoats and proved that the American citizen-soldier was not a foe to be taken lightly.

 Following the opening action of the war in the small Massachusetts towns of Lexington and Concord on April 19, 1775, British troops based in Boston were quickly surrounded by thousands of American militiamen.
-After receiving reinforcements, British General Thomas Gage set plans in motion to break out of Boston and squash the colonial rebellion, once and for all.
+After receiving reinforcements, British General Thomas Gage set plans in motion to break out of Boston and squash the colonial rebellion.
 Before he could make his move, however, the Americans beat him to the punch.

 British General Thomas Gage.
 (Photo Credit: Wikimedia Commons)